DK013/vscdoe-backup/README.md

 Backup/Restore VSCode User Settings and Plugins

-## Extension Commands
+## Usage

-The Extaintion runs veery time vscode starts
+The Extaintion runs every time vscode starts

 Or can be accessed manually with the folowing commands: